-The focus of the wine here is on the JCB Collection – this is an impressive collection of wines spanning continents.
+The focus of the wine here is on the JCB Collection; this is an impressive collection of wines spanning multiple continents.
 JCB does not own a winery, rather the wines are made at some of the wineries within the collection (IE in Burgundy, Napa & Sonoma).
 Some of the individual wines from each of the wineries are on display (including a wine made with someday music legend, John Legend called Legend Vineyard Exclusive or LVE) – these wines are not tasted here but can be purchased on site.

-The JCB wines focus on ‘the story behind the bottle’ and the style of wines rather than specific varietals, locations and vineyard designate wines.
+The JCB wines focus on ‘the story behind the bottle’ and the style of wines rather than specific varieties, locations and vineyard designate wines.
 Certainly not always the case with wines grown and produced in Napa – especially from all the small producers.

 The wines are named numerically – with each number/name representing a specific story, meaning or year.
 Jean-Charles compares the JCB wines to that of art and music (both of which he enjoys immensely).
 You don’t need to favor a certain genre of art or music – rather you can connect with individual pieces from a diversity of artists, styles and types of music.
 Same with wine.

 JCB is known for their sparkling wines – they certainly make a diversity of these (for obvious reasons it is rare to find a Napa tasting room that pours sparkling wines from outside of Napa).
 While the majority of wines poured on site are from Napa, several of their Burgundian wines are available for tasting including some of their delicious crémants (sparkling wine not made in Champagne but made in the méthode champenoise style).